noriod/resume/README.md

 * Perform administration/maintenance/monitoring of Java application stack.

-* Overhauled the team's build/deploy process in order to automate a large portion using Jenkins.
+* Overhauled the team's build/deploy process in order to automate a large portion using Jenkins/Apache Ant/Groovy.

 ### Expeditors, Seattle - **Developer II**
 **May 2012 - February 2015**